chvlyl/chvlyl.github.io/cv/index.md

 ## Education
 * 2011-now, PhD student in Genomics and Computational Biology, University of Pennsylvania
 * 2009-2011, M.Phil in Bioinformatics, The Chinese University of Hong Kong
+* 2008-2009, Intern, Institute of Genetics and Developmental Biology Chinese Academy of Sciences
 * 2004-2008, BS in Biology, University of Science and Technology of China

 ## Publications